Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I did include the albergues in Lugo, both the municipal and the private ones.
 Use the map to zoom around and see what is available.

-My story for the day describes the "Camino Complementario," the route that was once official but is now an alternative route, the first route shown in orange in the map below.
-The Complementary route travels to the north through the town of Vilabade.
-It is about 2/3rd kilometer longer, is almost identical to the official route in elevation changes, being almost entirely downhill and affords the ability to see two lovely churches in Vilabade, the Ermita de la Virgen del Carmen and the Parroquia de Santa María de Vilabade.
+In the narrative for the day, I describe both routes, the "Camino Complementario" route that was once official but is now an alternative route, the first route shown in orange in the map below and the standard route in blue.
+The Complementary Route travels to the north through the town of Vilabade.
+It is about 600 meters longer, but is almost identical in elevation changes, when you compare the two profiles, below.
+In addition, the Complementary Route affords the ability to see two lovely churches in Vilabade, the Ermita de la Virgen del Carmen and the Parroquia de Santa María de Vilabade.

 I was disappointed when the official route was changed, as in my opinion, these churches are worth the small extra effort, as I hope to show you in the narrative below.
 However, you must make your own decision.
 It appears that about 1/2 of pilgrims currently choose the Camino Complementario route.
 Apparently many pilgrims share my point of view.